 In pre-packaged states, that’s not possible, so you’ll only have background information and the appearance of the plant itself to base your decisions on, which isn’t optimal.

-Some growers will include specific terpene percentages, so if you happen to vibe with a specific terpene, this could be helpful, but because there is no standardization (no federal oversight or regulation), it’s kind of a shit-shot in terms of which growers will display terpene contents on their labels and which won’t.
+Some growers list specific terpene percentages, so if you vibe with a particular one, this could be helpful.
+Still, because there is no standardization (no federal oversight or regulation), it’s kind of a crapshoot as to which growers will list terpene content on their labels and which won’t.

-Personally, I haven’t found a difference in quality involving displayed terpene percentages and those who don’t.
+Personally, I haven’t found a difference in quality between those that display terpene percentages and those that don’t.

-The reality is to truly get a solid understanding of strains; you’re just going to have to keep smoking weed!
+The reality is that to truly get a solid understanding of strains, you’re just going to have to keep smoking weed!

 The more variety you sample and the more you understand their genetics, the better you’ll be able to identify favorable strains with favorable traits.
 For example, take my favorite strain, Tropicana Cookies.
-Prior to smoking it, I’d had smoked strains with GSC lineage as well as Tangie.
-As it turned out, these were the parents that were used to birth Tropicana Cookies.
+Before smoking it, I’d smoked strains with GSC lineage as well as Tangie.
+As it turned out, these were the parents who gave birth to Tropicana Cookies.

-Ultimately identifying strains that speak to you is half science and half art.
-You can obsess about terpene profiles, or you can take a chance once and a while and see what comes of it.
+Ultimately, identifying strains that speak to you is half science and half art.
+You can obsess about terpene profiles, or you can take a chance once in a while and see what comes of it.
 Regardless, given the imprecision, maintaining an open mind is critical to enjoying the journey of discovery that is smoking cannabis.

 6 Tips Find Your Personal “Grail Strain”